0xDegenDeveloper/RabbitHoles/README.md

 - Each dig will mint RBITS to its digger.
 This is the dig reward and will probably be in the ball park of 20-100 RBITS.

-\*\* The exact numbers are still being thought about and feedback, opinions, and thoughts are appreciated.
+\*\* The exact numbers are still being thought about.
+Feedback, opinions, and thoughts are appreciated and ecouraged.

 - A hole's title, ("SHOWER THOUGHTS"), is stored as a single `felt252`, meaning every title must be 31 characters or fewer in length.

 - The dApp will encourage syntax and a guide outlining best practices for digging holes relating to people, dates, events, and more will be released.
-This, along with additional backend techniques should reduce the chances of similar holes being dug.
+This, along with a dedicated backend should reduce the chances of similar holes being dug.

 ### Rabbits